Many high level plotting functions (plot,

 For example, suppose we generate 500 random values from a standard

 normal distribution.
-We can plot their histogram via hist
+We can plot their histogram via hist,

-but we can also use dnorm
+but we can also use dnorm to evaluate the standard normal

-pdf and add it to the plot using the lines
+pdf and add it to the plot using the lines function:

 randvals <- rnorm(500)